welteki/docs.actuated.dev/docs/provision-server.md

     The current generations of ARM servers available from cloud providers do not support KVM, or nested virtualisation, which means you need to pick from the previous two options.

     There are ARM VMs available on Azure, GCP, and Oracle OCI.
-We have tested each and since they are based on the same generation of Ampere hardware, we can confirm that they do not have KVM available and will not work for running actuated builds.
+We have tested each and since they are based on the same generation of Ampere Altra hardware, we can confirm that they do not have KVM available and will not work for running actuated builds.

 ### Server Operating System